-Bigger than a wagon, not quite an SUV, the SRX is one of the rare vehicles that truly belongs in the “crossover” category.
-It uses GM’s Sigma platform, which is also the basis for the CTS, although there’s no sheet metal shared between them.
-There is a choice of a 3.6-litre V6 or a 4.6-litre Northstar V8, both of which use a five-speed automatic transmission.
+Bigger than a wagon but not quite an SUV, the SRX is one of the rare vehicles that truly merits the “crossover” designation.
+It uses GM’s Sigma platform, which also slips under the Cadillac CTS, although the two share no sheet metal.
+Engine choices are a 3.6-litre V6 or a 4.6-litre Northstar V8, both of which use their own versions of a five-speed Hydra-Matic automatic transmission.
 Both engine sizes can be optioned up to all-wheel-drive.

 Standard features on the V6 include privacy glass, fog lights, heated mirrors, roof rack side rails, rear wiper/washer, 17-inch painted aluminum wheels, variable intermittent wipers, cargo cover, automatic dual-zone climate control, auto-dimming rearview mirror, leather-wrapped wheel with controls for audio and voice recognition systems, express up/down on all windows, leather interior, eight-way power driver’s seat, 60/40 folding rear seat, CD player with seven speakers, four ventilated brake discs, automatic headlamps, rear parking assist and OnStar.

 The V8 model adds driver’s side auto-dimming exterior mirror, passenger-side reverse tilt-down mirror, 18-inch aluminum wheels, garage door opener, driver’s position memory, rear floor storage system, wood trim package, heated seats with eight-way power passenger adjustment, and six-disc CD with seven speakers.